tehsis/normalize/README.md

 # Why?

-JS compares strings according to the utf-8 code of each characters.
-This means, for example, that õ comes after z (i.e. 'õ' > 'z' === true) and this causes disasters when sorting strings.
+JS _compares strings according to the utf-8 code of each character_.
+This means, for example, that *õ comes after z* (i.e. 'õ' > 'z' === true) and this causes disasters when sorting strings.
 With normalize, you can correctly fix this issue.
-Now you have available `String.prototype.localCompare` which solve this issue, but is not yet supported on some browsers (i.e. IE10 and below).
+Althought you have available `String.prototype.localCompare` which solve this issue, but is not yet supported on some browsers (i.e. IE10 and below).